Joshua-Edgerton/Sprint-Challenge--JavaScript/README.md

 1. Describe the biggest difference between `.forEach` & `.map`.

+forEach() — executes a provided function once for each array element. map() — creates a new array with the results of calling a provided function on every element in the calling array.

 2. What is the difference between a function and a method?

+A method is a function that belongs to an object.
+Functions are common functions.

 3. What is closure?

+ A closure gives you access to an outer function's scope from an inner function.

 4. Describe the four rules of the 'this' keyword.

+1. Window / Object binding.

+2. Implicit binding

+3. New binding

+4. Explicit binding

 5. Why do we need super() in an extended class?

+It replaces ".call" and is used to access all functions on an objects parent.

 ## Project Set up